DarthQorr/FlywireQualification/README.md

 # README

 This repository contains all my work pertaining to the FlyWire Qualification challenge.
+To directly answer the question, I have managed to get **Maximise N to 253 on the FAFB, MAOL, and MCNS datasets.**

 ## Challenge:
 We have been given 5 connectomic datasets that contain edge lists between neurons.
 We have to find the largest weakly-connected directed induced subgraph shared across 3 of the 5 datasets and are thus mutually isomorphic.